marcusdipaula/dsa-credit-analysis/README.md

 \** Dataset with addition: https://github.com/marcusdipaula/dsa-credit-analysis/blob/master/credit.csv

+### Summary

+1. Target variable distribution before balancing
+2. Good or Bad credit count (BarPlots) by some categorical variables
+3. Good or Bad credit distribution (BoxPlots) by some categorical variables
+4. Predictors ranking
+5. Choosen variables correlations
+6. AUC of ROC (first model)
+7. Confusion Matrix of a first model
+8. Confusion Matrix of a second model (with Cost Function: 0, 1.5, 0.5, 0)

 ## Here are some results of this short analysis:

-### Target variable distribution before balancing
+### 1. Target variable distribution before balancing
 <img src="Plots/BarPlot_Target_variable_distribution.png" />

-### Good or Bad credit count by some categorical variables
+### 2. Good or Bad credit count by some categorical variables

 <img src="Plots/BarPlot_01.png" />